joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/03/24/opinion/tech-companies-covid.html?searchResultPosition=3

 **NCAA Says Clemson QB Can Resume Coronavirus Fundraising**\
-`It turns out Trevor Lawrence and his girlfriend didn't anything wrong when they were trying to help coronavirus victims and their families.`\
+`It turns out Trevor Lawrence and his girlfriend didn't do anything wrong when they were trying to help coronavirus victims and their families.`\
 https://nytimes.com/aponline/2020/03/24/sports/ncaafootball/ap-fbc-clemson-qb-coronavirus-fundraising.html?searchResultPosition=4

 **Mets’ Noah Syndergaard Will Have Tommy John Surgery**\